jazzonaut/IntelliTrader/README.md

 Overview
 -------------

 IntelliTrader is a fully featured, highly configurable trading bot for cryptocurrency exchanges.
 It is completely free, so please use it at your own risk.
 Always start by [virtual trading](#virtual-trading) first.
+Join our [Discord channel](https://discord.gg/rqfpn5a) to get additional help, support and participate in discussions.

 ##### Main Features #####